Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 Taking you back to the 19th century, Sharma shows how completely the reflexes of government have changed: from hands-off to hands-on, from doing too little to help anyone in hard times to today trying to prevent anyone suffering any economic pain, ever.
 Trading sins of omission and indifference for excesses of spending and meddling, governments from the United States to Europe and Japan have pumped so much money into their economies that financial markets can no longer invest all that capital efficiently.

 Inadvertently, they have fueled the rise of monopolies, “zombie” firms, and billionaires.
 They have made capitalism less fair and less efficient, which is slowing economic growth and fueling popular anger.
-The first step to a cure is a correct diagnose of the problem.
+The first step to a cure is a correct diagnosis of the problem.
 Capitalism has been badly distorted by constant government intervention and the relentless spread of a bailout culture.
 Building an even bigger state will only double down on what ruined capitalism in the first place.

 Product Details